 - Inquiries that get all their answers from educators will arrive at different answers than those that include the perspective of students.

-The ultimate goal for Every Learner Everywhere is to improve student outcomes for Black, Latinx, and Indigenous students, poverty-affected students, and first-generation students.
+The ultimate goal for Every Learner Everywhere is to improve student outcomes for Black, Latino, and Indigenous students, poverty-affected students, and first-generation students.
 Part of our work toward that goal is to imagine and seek out research, voices, and stories that reframe conversations and to feature those in our written blog articles and resource library.
 If you have any to recommend, we invite you to contact us.